bjklab/Ecological-Model-of-Binary-Interaction-with-Dominant-Features/README.md

 </table>

 The absence of paired minutes likely reflects prior knowledge regarding the expected efficacy of pairing.
-In our demonstration example, we have not taken differences in prior probability of successful pairing into account.
-The number of paired minutes only impacts the posterior certainty (e.g., 95% posterior credible interval) of the observed effects.
-But the EMBIID model structure permits this prior knowledge to be incorporated.
+The Bayesian structure of the EMBIID model does permit such prior knowledge, drawn from expert opinion or prior observations, to be incorporated.
+But in the demonstration example below, we have not taken differences in prior probability of successful pairing into account.
+The model assumes an equal prior probability of success for each pairing, and the number of paired minutes only impacts the span of posterior certainty (posterior credible interval) of the observed effects.

 ## Outcome Variables